destrozrome/Master-thesis/README.md

-# Master's-thesis
+# Master-thesis
-The code that i used for generating the graphs in the 8th chapter of my master thesis
+The code that i used for generating the graphs in the 8th chapter of my master's thesis